Introduction to the Expense Count Tool

 Nicolas Vodoz Updated by Nicolas Vodoz

-General expenses are costs related to the operation of a site (building) that must be allocated among the residents of the site.
+General overheads are costs related to the operation of a site (building) that must be allocated among the residents of the site.

-Generally, these mainly consist of heating costs (heating of rooms/apartments and hot water production).
+Usually, these primarily consist of heating costs (heating of rooms/apartments and hot water production).

-However, other so-called "ancillary" costs may also be allocated.
-These include, for example, electricity costs for the common areas of the building, concierge fees, elevator maintenance costs, etc.
+However, other so-called "ancillary" costs can also be allocated.
+This includes, for example, electricity costs for the common areas of the building, concierge fees, maintenance costs for the elevators, etc.

-These costs are defined in the rental agreement or in the condominium regulations (PPE).
+These costs are defined in the lease or in the condominium regulation (PPE).

-The allocation method is defined in the model for the individual accounting of energy and water costs (DIFEE) published in 2017 by the Federal Office of Energy (OFEN).
+The allocation method is defined in the template for the individual accounting of energy and water costs (DIFEE) published in 2017 by the Federal Office of Energy (OFEN).

-When thermal energy and hot water meters are installed, heating costs are allocated with a variable share of 70% (based on the individual consumption of residents) and a fixed share of 30% (based on the surface areas of the apartments or the thousandths share in the condominium).
+When thermal energy and hot water meters are installed, heating costs are allocated with a variable share of 70% (based on the individual consumption of residents) and a fixed share of 30% (based on the surface areas of the apartments or their shares in thousandths in the condominium).

-Ancillary costs are allocated based on the surface areas of the apartments or the thousandths share in the condominium.
-This is also the case for heating costs when no meter is installed, as is the case in older buildings.
+Ancillary costs are allocated based on the surface areas of the apartments or their shares in thousandths in the condominium.
+This is also the case for heating costs when no meter is installed, as is typical in older buildings.

-The type and number of meters installed in the building thus impact how charge statements are generated.
-See Connecting the meters.
+The type and number of meters installed in the building therefore impact how the charge statements are generated.
+See Connection of meters.

 Climkit offers a tool to generate individual cost statements directly from its online platform.
 Here’s how to use it step by step: Create/modify a cost accounting period.